geometrikz/PS70/content/blog/week_7.md

 **This week I was humbled by simple electronics.**

-I decided to play around with speakers and microphones this week.
+Since I already used the OLED in week 4, this week I decided to play around with microphones this week (although technically an input device, I got permission to use the microphone on output device week).
 This article will be a diary of how I was humbled by simple electronics...

 ## Idea 1: Audio recording and playback